paulstroet/bds_thesis/index.md

 ```

 #### Stopping rule
 Now, it is just a matter of finding a proper stopping rule for the subsets.
 For example, whenever the chairman of the session takes over the word, the spoken text of the politician talking before that must end.
-Let's keep track of how many non-spoken characters we remove by a `counter`.
+We can keep track of how many non-spoken characters we remove by a `counter`.

 ```R
 stopping_rule <- function(e){